akarX23/E-Commerce/README.md

   2. `cd client` This will navigate to the client directory.
   3. `npm install --save` This will install dependencies on the client-side.
   5. `cd ..` Jump back to E-Commerce directory.
-  7. `nom run dev` Start the project by running the required scripts on the server and client side.
+  7. `npm run dev` Start the project by running the required scripts on the server and client side.

 ### Server runs on Port 5000 and Client runs on Port 3000.